toggio/SecureTokenizer/README.md

 - Ensuring all tokens are obfuscated and securely encrypted using both XOR operations and AES-256 encryption for maximum security.

 ## Customization and Advanced Usage
 SecureTokenizer allows for detailed customization, including key changes, adjusting token length, and change time validity.
-For advanced usage and customization options, refer to the examples provided with the library.
+For advanced usage and customization options, refer to the examples provided with the library, or the next section that will explain the various properties and methods of the class.

+## Secure Tokenizer public properties and methods

+### Properties

+- **$nonce** `string (binary)`: Contains the nonce, the cryptographically secure random key used in token generation.
+This properties is very usefull, because its value can be used for secure encrypting and decrypting datas between sender and receiver.
+- **jstoken** `string`: Initialization string for a JavaScript variable that includes the token code used for client-side token-based Ajax requests.

 ## License
 SecureTokenizer is licensed under the Apache License, Version 2.0.
 You are free to use, modify, and distribute the library in compliance with the license.